Bloomberg senior strategist calls Bitcoin a global reserve asset on the path to $100K By Cointelegraph - Up News Info

-Bloomberg’s senior commodity strategist Mike McGlone has doubled down on call for six-figure (BTC), arguing that the first-born cryptocurrency is well on its way to becoming a global reserve asset that complements the United States dollar.
+Bloomberg’s senior commodity strategist Mike McGlone has doubled down on his call for asix-figure (BTC), arguing that the first-born cryptocurrency is well on its way to becoming a global reserve asset that complements the United States dollar.

-The September edition of Bloomberg’s Crypto Outlook called $100,000 BTC and $5,000 Ether (ETH) the “path of least resistance” after the two assets survived a more than 50% correction through the summer.
+The September edition of Bloomberg’s Crypto Outlook called $100,000 Bitcoin (BTC) and $5,000 Ether (ETH) the “path of least resistance” after the two assets survived a more than 50% correction through the summer.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.